-What Are Clock Signals in Digital Circuits, and How Are They Produced? | Symmetry Blog
+What Are Clock Signals in Digital Circuits, and How Are They Produced?

 Timing components are one of the most ubiquitous components in electronics.
 They are needed in nearly every complex design and all our electronics wouldn’t work without them.
-We previously discussed how to design a clock tree, but understanding how the clock works is crucial to understanding how your design operates.
-After all, it’s not magic, and when it comes down to it, it’s actually pretty simple.
+We previously discussed how to design a clock tree, but understanding how a clock works is crucial to understanding how your design operates.
+Let’s examine the different kinds of timing components available and the importance of clocks in digital circuits.

 What is a clock signal?